metadatacenter/cedar-docker-deploy/README.md

 though it should work equally well on any Unix system.
 It has not been tested to work on Windows systems.

-To install you will need root access and at least 8GB of memory (CEDAR will require 6GB) and reasonable free space on your hard drive.
+To install you will need root access and at least 8GB of memory (CEDAR will require 6GB) and reasonable hard drive free space.

-## Steps
+## Depolyment Steps

 ### 1.Install Docker

 Download and install Docker Community Edition from [here](https://www.docker.com/community-edition).